 Jōtei is said to have summoned kokujin, or provincial families of influence, from Kōka and Iga to oppose Nobunaga, to have received assistance from the Ishiyama-Hongan Temple, or to have retired, but it is not clear which in fact occurred.
 In the fourth month of 1581, after maintaining its independence for many years, Iga was subjugated by Nobunaga in the Tenshō Iga Conflict.
 That same year, Jōtei underwent a Christian baptism.

 Thereafter, Jōtei became a member of the otogishū (a group of close associates who engaged in conversation with the shōgun or daimyō) under Toyotomi Hideyoshi.
 Jōtei died on 3/14 of 1598 prior to the death of Hideyoshi.
 He was seventy-eight years old.
 His eldest son, Yoshiharu, died in 1612, while his second son, Yoshisada, died in 1620.
 Yoshiharu’s descendants were samurai of the Kaga domain while Yoshisada’s descendants served as hatamoto on behalf of the Edo bakufu.

 Jōtei was known as an expert mounted archer, having learned the Hekiryū (Yoshida-ryū) or Heki style of archery from Yoshida Shigemasa.
 He was the only one to receive the equivalent of a dharma transmission from his instructor.
-He also learned the Ōtsubo style of equestrian arts, and is among those known as a creator of the Sasaki style.
-His eldest son, Yoshiharu, was known in his latter years as an archery instructor of Toyotomi Hideyori.
+He also learned the Ōtsubo style of equestrian arts and is among those known as a creator of the Sasaki style.
+His eldest son, Yoshiharu, was known in his later years as an archery instructor of Toyotomi Hideyori.